mozilla/pdf.js/README.md

 The test type `eq` tests whether the output images are identical to reference images.
 The test type `load` simply tests whether the file loads without raising any errors.

-## Contributing

-pdf.js is a community-driver project, so contributors are always welcome.
-Simply fork our repo and contribute away.
-A great place to start is our open issues.

-For better consistency and long-term stability, please do look around the code and try to follow our conventions.

 ## Additional resources